 Looking south from behind the British front lines, five of the 1916 craters highlighted, the 1917 mine ready and waiting beneath the ground.
 Whether we are a British or German aeroplane, I don’t know, but just under the larger craters there’s a black puff of shrapnel smoke that suggests that our presence here is not appreciated.
 And doubtless at the very moment that shell exploded and this photo was taken, tunnellers from both sides were engaged in their underground activities deep below the earth beneath us.

-For the final post in this tour we are heading south west, about a mile, following the old German front line to the site of the Bayernwald trenches that we visited some time back, but where we also discovered a small cemetery in No Man’s Land that unfortunately, on that particular day, we were unable to visit.
-Well, we have now.
+Next, we’re heading south west, about a mile, following the old German front line to the site of a small British cemetery in No Man’s Land that although we had seen before, we had yet to visit.
+Well, we have now (click the link).